the-turing-way/the-turing-way/book/website/communication/binder/zero-to-binder.md

 3) As you type, the webpage generates a link in the "Copy the URL below..." box It should look like this:
    > **https://mybinder.org/v2/gh/YOUR-USERNAME/my-first-binder/HEAD**
-4) Copy it, open a new browser tab and visit that URL.
+4) Copy it, open a new browser tab and visit that URL
-   - You will see a "spinner" as Binder launches the repo.
+   - You will see a "spinner" as Binder launches the repo

 If everything ran smoothly, you'll see a JupyterLab interface.